HMNZS Aroha

 HMNZS Aroha was one of eight steel New Zealand-built ships built and commissioned by the Royal New Zealand Navy during World War II.
-She was the first steel Castle-class trawler launched for the Royal New Zealand Navy.
+It was the first steel Castle-class trawler launched for the Royal New Zealand Navy.

 Background

 The vessel was ordered after the New Zealand government, facing a requirement for more minesweepers to operate in home waters, chose the design because it was simple enough to be built with the country's limited ship construction facilities at the time.